-You can be chosen in the field of “good enough” job candidates.
-Yet, if there is a candidate who embodies “great,” then you’re overlooked, often bypassed.
+You can be chosen in the field of “good” job candidates.
+But if there is a candidate who embodies “great,” you can be overlooked and passed by.

-If we assume good is what maintains employment, and great is why employers hire you and others want you, then you show the differential between good and great.
-An interview is the best place to display your abilities on a greater level, but you can also show employers on social media and through content creation.
+If we assume good is what maintains employment and great is why employers hire you — and why others want you — then you need to show the difference between good and great to a potential employer.

-If you’re unfamiliar with promoting your accomplishments, results, and impact, remember there is a fine line between promoting and bragging, but there’s no denying its usefulness when it benefits others.
-The more you promote yourself with confidence, the more attention you bring to your work.
+If you’re unfamiliar with discussing what your accomplishments are in an interview, think about results and impact.
+Remember, there is a fine line between promoting and bragging, but self-promotion is useful when trying to stand out and make a great impression in an interview.
+The more you promote yourself with confidence, the more attention you can bring to your work.